Chrome Remote Desktop is a remote desktop tool developed by Google. It uses a proprietary protocol, unofficially called Chromoting.

 This tutorial should work for regular computers as well.

 This tutorial should work for any Debian based distribution.

 Table of Contents

-Should you be interested in other remote desktop technologies for Ubuntu, we also have written detailed tutorials for VNC, Remote Desktop Protocol (RDP via a software called xRDP), or NX (via a software called X2Go).
+Should you be interested in other remote desktop technologies for Ubuntu, we also have written detailed tutorials for VNC, Remote Desktop Protocol (RDP via a software called xRDP), NX (via a software called X2Go), or Xpra.
 They all have similar goals, however their methods for achieving them differ.

 non-root sudo user.
 Being logged in as root isn’t recommended because you can risk harming your system if you’re not careful.

 Step 1 – Install Chrome Remote Desktop on Ubuntu 22.04/20.04

 - Update the package index and install wget